 Leaded fuels may NOT be used in the MV8 engine.
+Also DO NOT use E15 fuel.

-Gasoline containing levels higher than 10 percent ethanol or methanol is NOT TO BE USED in the MV8 engine.
+Gasoline containing levels higher than 10 percent ethanol or methanol is NOTTO BE USED in the MV8 engine.
 This is primarily due to the fact that the alcohol in the fuel absorbs water.
 Water in the fuel can cause corrosion and extensive damage in the fuel system.
 If the presence of alcohol in the gasoline is unknown, frequent inspections of the fuel system are required.